Kampfkarren/selene/docs/src/contributing.md

 TODO: Upload selene-lib on crates.io and link the docs.rs page for that as well as throughout the rest of this article.

 ## Writing a lint
 In selene, lints are created in isolated modules.
-To start, create a file in `selene-lib/src/rules` with the name of your lint.
+To start, create a file in `selene-lib/src/lints` with the name of your lint.
 In this example, we're going to call the lint `cool_lint.rs`.

-Let's now understand what a lint consists of. selene takes lints in the form of structs that implement the `Rule` trait.
-The `Rule` trait expects:
+Let's now understand what a lint consists of. selene takes lints in the form of structs that implement the `Lint` trait.
+The `Lint` trait expects:

 - A `Config` associated type that defines what the configuration format is expected to be.
 Whatever you pass must be [deserializable](https://serde.rs/).
 - An `Error` associated type that implements [`std::error::Error`](https://doc.rust-lang.org/std/error/trait.Error.html).
 This is used if configurations can be invalid (such as a parameter only being a number within a range).
 Most of the time, configurations cannot be invalid (other than deserializing errors, which are handled by selene), and so you can set this to [`std::convert::Infallible`](https://doc.rust-lang.org/std/convert/enum.Infallible.html).